ABSTRACT SUBMISSION IS NOW CLOSED

 No, we will only accept full standard abstract submissions for inclusion in BJOG as they contain.

 All authors will be asked to undertake that:

 - Their name is NOT currently removed from a medical register nor do they have any restrictions placed against their name by a medical regulator in any country.

 - Presenting authors will inform the RCOG if, before the Congress, their name is removed from a medical register or they have any restrictions placed against their name by a medical regulator in any country.
 The RCOG reserves the right to withdraw presentations in such cases

 Submitting an abstract does not automatically register you as a Congress delegate.

-Authors must register by the early bird deadline (25 April 2022).
+Authors must register by the original early bird deadline (24 April 2023).

 View FAQs and contact the team by phone, live chat and email via our dedicated help centre.